nomnom88/spring-testing-workshop/Workbooks/Exercise 1 - Mocks.md

 When things are not **100% unambiguous** for Mockito then it's best to do things **programmatically**.

-Finally remove @Ignore and run the test.
+Finally remove @Disabled and run the test.